utk231/aws-cloudformation-ecs/docs/senzing-demo-full-stack.md

 1. **Synopsis:**
    To ingest more than 100,000 records, a Senzing license is required.
    A binary version of the Senzing license, `g2.lic`, is not usable as a parameter in the text entry field.
-   A [Base64](https://en.wikipedia.org/wiki/Base64) representation of the information is needed.
+   Instead, a [Base64](https://en.wikipedia.org/wiki/Base64) representation of the information is needed.
    An example of how to produce base64 from `g2.lic` on Linux and macOS:

    ```console